Rebecca Black Returns With New Song, But It’s Not As Viral As ‘Friday’

 But Rebecca Black’s singing career didn’t just end with Friday, according to WhoSay.
 In fact, the singer recently released her new single called “The Great Divide.”

-What's your favorite lyric?
-Tweet me with #TheGreatDivide ???? pic.twitter.com/tEe21Mh34J
+What’s your favorite lyric?
+Tweet me with #TheGreatDivide???? pic.twitter.com/tEe21Mh34J

 — Rebecca Black (@MsRebeccaBlack) August 28, 2016

-In her interview with WhoSay, Rebecca Black opened up about the new song, saying that “The Great Divide” shows the kind of music she “loves,” she is “passionate about” and she can “relate to.”
+In her interview with WhoSay, Rebecca Black opened up about the new song, saying that “The Great Divide” shows the kind of music she “loves,” she is “passionate about,” and she can “relate to.”

 “‘The Great Divide’ is the first thing that I put out that [was] me, not about what anybody else thinks of me, or what they want me to be.”